antirez/t-watch-s3-micropython/README.md

 available, and in general makes adapting other code (for example written for the SD1306 oled display) to this display much simpler.

+## Running the examples

+### Scroller

+The Scroller example shows how to use the TFT driver in monochrome mode, to save memory in the framebuffer.
+To test it:

+talk32 /dev/tty.usbmodem1245661 put st7789py.py
+talk32 /dev/tty.usbmodem1245661 put axp2101.py
+talk32 /dev/tty.usbmodem1234561 run examples/scroller.py

 ## Work in progress

 This is a work in progress, my goal is to just gain enough access to the